alttester/AltTester-Unity-SDK/Docs/source/pages/known-issues.rst

 Known Issues
 ============

-This section lists the known bugs and issues with the AltTester Unity SDK.
+This section lists the known bugs and issues with the AltTester® Unity SDK.
 If available, we list a workaround to help troubleshoot the issue.

 To report a bug that isn't listed here, see our :doc:`contributing` section